yueyueL/yueyueL/README.md

 # Hi there! 👋 I'm Knox Liu

-- 🔭 I'm currently pursuing a Ph.D. in Software Engineering at Monash University, Australia.
+- 🔭 I'm a Ph.D. in Software Engineering at Monash University, Australia.
 - 🌱 My research focuses on reliable and secure Large Language Models (LLMs) for software development.
 - 💻 I work on enhancing developer productivity and software quality using AI techniques.
-- 📚 I have published papers in top-tier conferences and journals.
 - 🤝 I'm open to collaborations and discussions on AI-driven software development tools, mobile security, and reliability.
 - 📫 How to reach me: yue.liu1@monash.edu

-## 🎯 Actively Seeking Job Opportunities! 🎯
+## 🎯 Actively Seeking Connections! 🎯
-> I am actively seeking job opportunities in the field of software engineering and AI.
-I am passionate about applying my research expertise to real-world problems and contributing to innovative projects.
-If you have any exciting job openings or know of any opportunities that align with my skills and interests, please feel free to reach out!
+> I am actively seeking opportunities to collaborate and connect with fellow researchers, industry professionals, and anyone interested in AI-driven software development.
+Whether you're an experienced researcher, have an interesting project idea, or are a junior looking for guidance, I'm eager to hear from you.
+Please feel free to reach out!

 ## Connect with me: